 The audience watching the ritual in the foreground represent the idea of congregation, togetherness, and being with other people.
 The Santa Muerte at the top of the image, viewing the ritual from the heavens, represents that the Santa Muerte loves those who follow her, and pays attention to their rituals, petitions, and prayers.

-El Heirofante card represents the masculine counter energy to the feminine La Sacerdotisa / The Sorceress.
-Where La Sacerdotisa represents knowledge, enlightenment, and "crossing the veil", El Heirofante represents the path to higher education, the path to enlightenment, and all the steps leading up to "the veil".
+El Hierofante card represents the masculine counter energy to the feminine La Sacerdotisa / The Sorceress.
+Where La Sacerdotisa represents knowledge, enlightenment, and "crossing the veil", El Hierofante represents the path to higher education, the path to enlightenment, and all the steps leading up to "the veil".
 Before one can know, one must learn.

 Purchase your own "Tarot de la Santa Muerte" deck HERE.